-As of the Entering Year 2006, all non-resident applicants to the participating TMDSAS Texas schools were removed from the Match.
+Non-resident applicants to the participating TMDSAS Texas schools are not subject to the Texas Match.
 Acceptance of non-resident, interviewed applicants begins October 15th.

 Texas Tech University HSC School of Medicine is a Texas state school and is required by law to have 90% of the entering class made up of qualified Texas residents.